(updated from the 2015 FAQ)

 Just me, although I will undoubtedly run into cyclists along the way that are headed along the same path.

-My second day out of Copenhagen I ran across another cyclist tinkering with his bike.
+On a trip in Sweden, only two days out of Stockholm I ran across another cyclist tinkering with his bike.
 Turns out he’d made a bet with his friends that he couldn’t cycle to Norway (I believe there was also a girl involved).
 He’s bought a bike at a second-hand shop, tossed together what he could find, and was making his way in that direction.
 We cycled together for four days before our intended paths diverged enough that we went our separate ways.
 It was a great fit.
 I had touring experience (including the tools to improve his cycling circumstance) and he could fill me in on the wheres and whys of how things worked in Sweden.

 Is your wife going with you?